nic-dgl103/w23-exercise-4/README.md

 # Exercise 4

 ## Objectives
 Practice styling the content of a webpage using CSS.
-When you are finished your page shold look like this (the layout will vary depending on your screen size):
+When you are finished your page should look like this (the layout will vary depending on your screen size):
 ![Image of homepage](images/example.png)

 ## Instructions